Welcome to the Econ RA Guide!

 Contributors

 This guide was primarily compiled and curated by Coly Elhai, Quan Le, Kai Matheson, and Carolyn Tsao.
+It is currently run by Harriet Brookes Gray and Cate Brock.

 We are grateful for the extensive contributions of many current and former RAs, PIs, and RA managers including Odichinma Akosionu, Zara Ali, Arkey Barnett, Keelan Beirne, Aaron Berman, William Chen, Alvin Christian, Matthew Alampay Davis, Cecile Delcuvellerie, Akshay Dixit, Michael Fryar, Mei-Lynn Hua, Zong Huang, Matt Jacob, Sarah Jacobson, Nikita Kohli, Sarah LaBauve, Pauline Liang, Namrata Narain, Trang Nguyen, Savannah Noray, Lucy Page, Paola Villa Paro, Adam Rosenberg, Dominic Russel, Karl Schulze, Landin Smith, Dustin Swonder, Lindsey Uniat, and Owen Zidar.